 Website speed plays a very important role when it comes to improving conversion.
 If you have a nice website, offering the best price than competitors but your website takes a lot of time to open, it will kill the conversion rate.

 Customers are not going to wait patiently for your website to open or load pages.
-As per the case study by unbounce, a website with optimized speed got 66% lift in revenue.
-Slow websites lead to increase in cart abandonment rate and bounce rate.
-Your website should be both desktop and mobile optimized for better conversion rate.
+As per the case study by unbounce, a website with optimized speed got a 66% lift in revenue.
+Slow websites lead to an increase in cart abandonment rate and bounce rate.
+Your website should be both desktop and mobile-optimized for a better conversion rate.

-Above are major areas which have a direct impact on conversion.
-Optimize those areas and see how the impact on your conversion rate.
-The best place to optimize for conversion is to focus on the area which is directly impacting your conversion.
+This concludes the list of the best conversion optimization tactics for eCommerce.
+Above are major areas that have a direct impact on conversion.
+Optimize those areas and see how they impact on your conversion rate.
+The best place to optimize for the conversion is to focus on the area which is directly impacting your conversion.
 Analyze your google analytics or other tool and see the customer journey.
 See where the maximum visitor drops off is and optimize those areas.
 E-commerce conversion optimization is an on-going process.
 Every e-commerce website is different and so is the target customer.
 You have to keep testing the various conversion elements of your website to see the impact.